wso2/docs-apk/en/docs/setup/identity-platform/idp/non-production-idp.md

 !!! note
     Make sure that the Helm charts are installed.

-1. Use [Postman](../../../../administration/postman-tests) to get the access token using the Non-production IdP.
+1. Open Postman and create a new request to get the access token using the non-production IdP.

-    Use the following details before running the `POST` `Generate Auth code token` REST API.
+2. Navigate to the Authorization tab of the request.

      - Grant Type - `authorization_code`
      - Callback URL- `http://httpbin.org`